Basilica of Saint Mary (Minneapolis)

-The Basilica of Saint Mary, formerly the Church of the Immaculate Conception, is a Catholic minor basilica and cathedral located on its own city block on Hennepin Avenue between 16th and 17th Streets in downtown Minneapolis, Minnesota.
-Dedicated in 1913, it became the first church named a basilica in the United States when Pope Pius XI raised it to the status in 1926.
+The Basilica of Saint Mary is a Catholic minor basilica and co-cathedral located on Hennepin Avenue between 16th and 17th Streets in downtown Minneapolis, Minnesota, in the United States.
+Dedicated in 1913, Saint Mary became the first American basilica when Pope Pius XI raised it to the status in 1926.
 The Basilica of Saint Mary is the co-cathedral for the Archdiocese of Saint Paul and Minneapolis.